anc5c07/anc5c07-site/_posts/2023-03-22-jointmeeting.md

 Feel free to reach out if you have suggestions for this agenda!

 - A debrief from Commissioners Piekara and Kapur on the 3/15 5B and [5C](/issues/20230315-5cmeeting/) meetings
+  - both Commissions approving (with caveat) the BZA case for [2026 Jackson St NE](/issues/2026jackson/)
+  - 5B approving the BZA case for [3315 12th St NE](/issues/3315-12th/)
+  - 5C approving, with conditions, the [Public Space Committee (DC PSC) application](http://localhost:4000/issues/20230315-5cmeeting/#costco-public-space-application) for a new curb cut into the Costco parking lot
+  - 5B approving and 5C tabling a resolution supporting budget allocation towards bus service improvements and arterial redesign
+  - 5B approving a resolution supporting legislation to inventory sidewalk conditions, with 5C hopefully to follow in April
+- An exploration of issues coming down the pike
+  - A new Bikeshare station at 24th and Rhode Island Ave NE
+  - Probable redevelopment of 2001 Rhode Island Ave NE and the push for more retail along the corridor
 - Presentation from Hazle Crawford at [Department of Buildings](https://dob.dc.gov/) on [illegal construction](https://dcra.kustomer.help/contact/illegal-construction-inspection-request-form-SJLMTS2PD)
 - Presentation from Sherin Koshy at [Friends of South Dakota Ave](https://twitter.com/FoSDANE) on efforts to improve the roadway safety of South Dakota Ave
 - An update on the [22nd and Franklin mudslide](/22nd-franklin-modslide/)